rickosborne/skyline/story/connection/127-delta3a.md

 The mesa surface is vaguely rectangle-shaped, oriented like a diamond on the compass points, with sides of 0.6mi/1.0km and 0.9mi/1.5km.
 Radiating out from the hexagonal opening, there's 10m of empty ground, 30m of assorted containers, another 10m of empty ground, and then vegetation.

-Looking back at the opening, your Focus labels it as `Cauldron DELTA-3/A`.
+Looking back at the opening, your Focus labels it as `FACILITY DELTA-3/A`.

 ### The Garden